 - If an employee wants to see a third doctor, he or she may do so at his or her own expense.
 The employer may approve a third doctor but is not obligated to pay for the treatment.

-Some of the other changes to the Act include:
+Other changes to the act include: